MicrosoftDocs/azure-stack-docs/azure-local/manage/support-tools.md

 ## Questions or Feedback?

 Do you have an issue?
-Would like to share feedback with us about the Azure Local Support Diagnostic Tool?
+Would you like to share feedback with us about the Azure Local Support Diagnostic Tool?
 We Listen!
-To submit feedback, use "contact owners" option inside PSGallery.
+To submit feedback, use the "contact owners" option inside PSGallery.

 ## Next steps